 - a modern beige can be great for resale – warmer than gray, which is falling off the trend charts, without being obnoxiously warm and reminiscent of the early 2000s

-- it’s also a great bra colour when you want to wear a white t-shirt
+- it’s also a great bra color when you want to wear a white T-shirt

 Sherwin Williams Canvas Tan

-Now, you’re probably wondering just what ARE these so-called modern beige and tan paint colours?
+Now, you’re probably wondering what these so-called modern beige and tan paint colors are.